Skip to content

 Warning

-Do not put x-slurm.cache_dir under /tmp, /var/tmp, /private/tmp, or /dev/shm.
+Do not put the resolved cache directory under /tmp, /var/tmp, /private/tmp, or /dev/shm.
 Those paths are not safe for login-node prepare plus compute-node reuse.

 Networking inside the allocation